mochtod/ssb-build-server-web/cline_docs/progress.md

 - ✅ Need to understand the exact format of Terraform files expected by Atlantis (Resolved)
 - ✅ Need to set up containerized Atlantis with GitHub integration (Resolved)
 - ✅ Atlantis API format compatibility issues (Resolved with fallback mechanism)
-- ✅ vSphere resource retrieval performance (Resolved with optimized fetching)
+- ✅ vSphere resource retrieval performance (Resolved with Redis caching and hierarchical loading, achieving <0.01s response time)
 - Access to test environment for end-to-end validation
 - Need to configure GitHub repository for Atlantis integration
 - Need to configure NetBox for IP address allocation